-Michelle Denise Jackson is a writer, storyteller, and content creator born and raised in Southern California.
+Michelle Denise Jackson is a writer and storyteller born and raised in Southern California.
 She grew up in the dusty desert valleys of the Inland Empire, where she created melodramatic soap operas with her half-naked Barbies to stifle her boredom.
-When she outgrew her dolls, she read a lot of books, watched a lot of TV, and played a lot of The Sims 2.
+When she outgrew her dolls, she moved on to writing angst-ridden poetry and performing histrionic monologues in her high school’s drama department.

-During this time, Michelle became a contributing writer to the acclaimed Black feminist digital platform, For Harriet.
+When sliding condoms on plastic bananas finally lost its spark, Michelle decided to pursue her passion for writing full-time.
+She co-wrote and co-starred in the theatrical poetry show, A Necessary Body, with fellow sister-artists KasiTeYana and Nina Simone Moore.
+Michelle and Kasi went on to co-create and co-star in the web series, GIRL, GET YO' LIFE!.
+She also became a contributing writer for the acclaimed Black feminist digital platform, For Harriet.
 Eventually, she joined the staff as an editorial assistant to founder and editor-in-chief Kimberly Foster.
 After writing and editing for the website for almost two years, Michelle left as Senior Editor.

-Michelle holds an MFA from USC School of Cinematic Arts' renowned John Wells Division of Writing for Screen & Television.
-In 2016, she was awarded both the Annenberg Graduate Fellowship and the Edward Small Screenwriting Award.
+Michelle holds an MFA from USC School of Cinematic Arts' renowned John Wells Division of Writing for Screen & Television where she was awarded both the Annenberg Graduate Fellowship and the Edward Small Screenwriting Award.
 She also served as event coordinator for the John Wells Division's annual industry networking event, First Pitch.

-She now works in television.
+She now works as a television writer.
 When not writing, reading, and binging massive amounts of TV, Michelle enjoys eating, wasting time on Twitter, and keeping her social media networks updated about the antics of her cat, Baxter.
-She hopes to create media that both centers and celebrates stories about people from marginalized communities doing the messy work of becoming their whole and free selves.
+As an aspiring television creator and showrunner, she hopes to tell stories that center and celebrate people from marginalized communities doing the messy work of becoming their whole and free selves.